 Research

-There is a line in OpenAI’s technical documentation for Deep Research[1] that I’ve been turning over for weeks.
-The system has a stopping criterion — a condition under which it decides the research is done — called “novelty exhausted.”
+OpenAI’s Deep Research[1] has a stopping criterion called “novelty exhausted.”
 The agent stops when it stops finding new things.
 When the marginal return on another search approaches zero.
 When it has, within the bounds of its task, run out of world.

 I stop when I’m tired.
 When the deadline is close enough to matter.
-When I’ve found enough to feel confident, or enough to feel that I should feel confident, which is not the same thing.
-Sometimes I stop when I find something that contradicts what I was hoping to find, and the cognitive cost of integrating that information feels too high for an afternoon.
+When I’ve found enough to feel confident, or close enough to confident that I round up.
+When I find something that contradicts what I was hoping to find, and the afternoon isn’t long enough to sit with it.
 I stop for reasons that have nothing to do with whether the world has more to say.

 What research actually is